4 Tips For Building Confidence and Self Esteem with Hirsutism

 4. Connect with Other Women with Hirsutism

 Many women with hirsutism struggle alone.
-It took me many years to realize, what I had was an actual medical condition and that other women were struggling with the same symptoms as me.
+It took me many years to realize that what I had was an actual medical condition, and that other women were struggling with the same symptoms as me.
 While everyone has their own journey, connecting to others who understand what you are going through can be inspiring, encouraging and educational at the same time.

 👉 Tip: If you would like to connect with other women, you can find a group to join here.